ShadyChars/Bibcite/README.md

 * Contributors: https://github.com/ShadyChars/
 * Tags: references, CSL, CSL JSON, RIS, citations
 * Requires at least: 3.1.0
-* Tested up to: 4.9.5
+* Tested up to: 6.4.2
-* Stable tag: 1.1.3
+* Stable tag: 2.0.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bibcite adds and formats scholarly references in WordPress content.
-It supports CSL JSON input files and formats their contents using <abbr>CSL</abbr>.
+Bibcite-CSL adds and formats scholarly references in WordPress content.
+It supports CSL-JSON input files and formats their contents using CSL.

 ## Description

-Bibcite consumes online CSL JSON files to give you access to scholarly references within your posts and pages.
+Bibcite consumes online CSL-JSON files to give you access to scholarly references within your posts and pages.
 It allows you insert standalone bibliographies via the `[bibtex]` shortcode, and to insert notes and a corresponding bibliography with the `[bibshow]...[/bibshow]` and `[bibcite]` shortcodes.

 Source reference data is parsed from [CSL-JSON](https://github.com/citation-style-language/schema#csl-json-schema) files available at URLs specified via shortcode (e.g. `[bibtex file=http://example.com/my-library.json]`).
 Where a shortcode does not specify a library, a default library location can be set.